 You do get more if you buy an internet security suite, but what you get in the free version is stripped down package with a smaller feature set.
 Don't expect to get extras such as spam filtering, improved firewalls, parental controls, password managers and support for mobile devices, although some of this can be had for free.

-The free offerings from Avast, AVG, Avira, Bitdefender and Panda all fit this bill, yet all offer basic antivirus and anti-malware protection, giving you a good chance to keep your PC free of threats which could lose you data and take a lot of time to put right.
+The free offerings from Avast, AVG, Avira, Bitdefender and Panda all offer basic antivirus and anti-malware protection, giving you a good chance to keep your PC free of threats which could lose you data and take a lot of time to put right.

 Best is Bitdefender, which claims not to share information with anybody outside its own company or subsidiaries.
 We think this is as it should be with a security product, but second-best is the assumption not to share, with an opt-in, should you want to receive ‘relevant’ offers.
 This is what Avast and Avira do.
 Panda does the same as AVG, requiring you to specifically unsubscribe to avoid security-related emails.

-Internet security software is designed to prevent damaging programs from infecting your PC and laptop.
-All the free products here do that.
+Antivirus software is designed to prevent damaging programs from infecting your PC and laptop.
+All the free products here do that, but not all are as effective as others.
 As a secondary task, though, the full paid-for products should reduce the amount of unwanted advertising and offers that get through to you, and they usually offer quite a few other features as we mentioned above.

-But without further ago, here are the leading free AV programs – you really can get something for nothing.
+But without further ago, here are reviews of the leading free AV programs – you really can get something for nothing.